morganjroberts/open-UST/docs/acoustic-coating.md

 ![casting-polyurethane-sides](img/acoustic-coating/casting-polyurethane-sides.png)

-## Polyurethane casting: front face
+## Polyurethane Casting: Front Face
 1. With the needle almost in contact with the PZT elements, dispense a layer of polyurethane onto the transducer front face.
 1. Use the pre-cleaned safety blade to remove the excess polyurethane.
-Holding it at a 45 degree angle, gently drag it along the surface of the coating mould, at a rate of ~1 mm/s.
+Holding it at a 45° angle, slowly drag it along the surface of the coating mould, at a rate of ~1 mm/s.
 1. Use the pre-cleaned sewing needle to remove pockets of air trapped between the PZT elements.
 Gently agitate the polyurethane between the elements so that it fully contacts the backing layer and the PCB.
 1. Remove excess polyurethane once more using the safety blade.
 1. Allow the polyurethane to cure for 48 hours.